The Origin, Evolution and Functions of the Human Mind

 .

-Thought
+Thought sequencing

 The phenomenon of thought is discussed in detail in the two essays on “Mental Creativity” in the “Brain-Mind” section of the website www.schwab-writings.com.

-The strength of the associative link between memory elements – and, consequently, the direction of the thought sequence, is provided by several factors, principally by the emotional or biological value (as experienced poison, danger) of the stored memory element (provided via the amygdala and other brain nuclei), by the habitual usage of that link, and by the perceived value of the consequences of the train of visualizations.
+The strength of the associative link between memory elements – and, consequently, the direction of the thought sequence, is provided by several factors, principally by the emotional or biological value (as experienced poison, danger, or joy) of the stored memory element (provided via the amygdala and other brain nuclei), by the habitual usage of that link, and by the perceived value of the consequences of the train of visualizations.

 .